Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Moduli spaces and Kuranishi structures

 \section{Moduli spaces and Kuranishi structures}

 This section contains the main contents of this paper, where we prove Theorem \ref{theorem:main}.
 In the previous section, we have reduced it to the proof of Theorem \ref{theorem:approximate}, which requires us to produce sequences of cyclic de Rham chains in the complex $C_\ast^\lambda$ (and its relative version $\overline{C}_\ast^\lambda$) satisfying certain conditions.
 As mentioned in Remarks \ref{remark:lift1} and \ref{remark:lift2}, these chains will be obtained as natural projections as $S^1$-equivariant de Rham chains in $C_\ast^{S^1}$ (and its relative version $\overline{C}_\ast^{S^1}$).
 Unlike the case of $\mathbb{C}^n$, for general Liouville manifolds with cyclic dilations, the definitions of these chains will involve new sequences of moduli spaces\footnote{With these moduli spaces, one can actually give a new proof of Fukaya-Irie's result in the $\mathbb{C}^n$ case using our ``$S^1$-equivariant argument".
 See Remark \ref{remark:subcritical}.}, which we will introduce below in Sections \ref{section:disc} and \ref{section:CG}.
-The proof follows generally the strategy of Irie \cite{ki2}, which is based on the following underlying principle: given a K-space $(X,\widehat{\mathcal{U}})$ with a CF(continuous family)-perturbation $\widehat{\mathcal{S}}=(\widehat{\mathcal{S}}^\varepsilon)_{0<\varepsilon\leq1}$ and a strongly smooth map $\hat{f}:(X,\widehat{\mathcal{U}})\rightarrow\mathcal{L}_{k+1}$, one can define a de Rham chain $\hat{f}_\ast(X,\widehat{\mathcal{U}},\widehat{\mathcal{S}}^\varepsilon)\in C_\ast$ for sufficiently small $\varepsilon$, by integration along fibers.
+The proof follows generally the strategy of Irie \cite{ki2}, which is based on the following underlying principle: given a K-space $(X,\widehat{\mathcal{U}})$ with a CF(continuous family)-perturbation $\widehat{\mathcal{S}}=(\widehat{\mathcal{S}}^\varepsilon)_{0<\varepsilon\leq1}$ and a strongly smooth map $\hat{f}:(X,\widehat{\mathcal{U}})\rightarrow\mathcal{L}_{k+1}$, one can define a de Rham chain $\hat{f}_\ast(X,\widehat{\mathcal{U}},\widehat{\mathcal{S}}^\varepsilon)\in C_\ast$ for sufficiently small $\varepsilon$, by integration along the fiber.
 We will actually need slight variations of this principle for admissible K-spaces and relative de Rham chains.
 These facts are briefly recalled in Appendix \ref{section:pushforward}.
-To apply this principle, we equip the relevant moduli spaces with Kuranishi structures in Section \ref{section:compactify}, and define strongly smooth maps from these spaces to $\mathcal{L}_{k+1}$, so that they are compatible with the boundary strata.
-To achieve the smoothness of these maps, we first define strongly continuous maps from these moduli spaces to spaces of continuous loops with marked points in Section \ref{section:continuous}, then approximate these continuous maps by smooth ones (cf. Appendix \ref{section:C0}).
+To apply this principle, we equip the relevant moduli spaces with Kuranishi structures in Section \ref{section:compactify}, and define strongly smooth maps from these spaces to $\mathcal{L}_{k+1}$, so that they are compatible with the boundary strata in Section \ref{section:smooth}.